UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 In this step, we are essentially writing the steps that we anticipate needing to complete our function as comments within the function.

-So for our function out pseudo-code includes:
+So for our function pseudo-code includes:

     # create a new empty list
     # loop through all the elements in numerical_list